acumos/acumos-onnx-client/docs/tutorial/index.rst

 - You have installed `acumos_model_runner <https://pypi.org/project/acumos-model-runner/>`__ package.
 - You have dumped the model bundle locally as explained above.

-We use a client-server architecture to test & run onnx models, first you have to launch your model runner locally to create the server, then you have to use a python sript as an onnx client to interact with the server.
+We use a client-server architecture to test and run onnx models, first you have to launch your model runner locally to create the server, then you have to use a python sript as an onnx client to interact with the server.

 Launch model runner server